 Program overview

-The Master of Science in Kinesiology with a specialization in Gerontology is a thesis-based program that adopts a multidisciplinary approach to the study of human performance.
+The Master of Science in Kinesiology with a specialization in Gerontology is a thesis-based program that adopts a multidisciplinary approach to studying human performance.
 This program emphasizes a scientific perspective and covers various content areas, including adapted physical activity, biomechanics, sports medicine, exercise physiology, motor control, psychology of physical activity, sociocultural aspects, and health promotion.
 Students will engage in an interdisciplinary learning experience, collaborating with multiple departments to enhance their understanding of gerontology.
+The program is designed to provide students with the necessary skills and knowledge to excel in the field of kinesiology and gerontology.

-The Master of Science in Kinesiology - Gerontology specialization is designed to be completed within two years of continuous registration, requiring students to fulfill all program requirements within six terms.
-The program structure includes:
+The Master of Science in Kinesiology - Gerontology specialization is structured to be completed within two years of continuous registration, requiring students to fulfill all program requirements within six terms.
+The program includes:

-• Selection of one FCE elective from a variety of specialized half-courses.
+- Selection of one FCE elective from a variety of half-courses related to kinesiology and health.

 Featured Experiences

-• Interdisciplinary collaboration with five departments, providing a comprehensive learning environment.
+- Interdisciplinary collaboration with five departments, providing a comprehensive learning experience.

-• Access to multifaceted resources and opportunities for research in gerontology.
+- Access to multifaceted resources that support research and theory in gerontology.

 Career Options

-• Gerontologist: Specializes in the study of aging and works to improve the quality of life for older adults.
+- Gerontologist: Specialists who study aging processes and work to improve the quality of life for older adults.

-• Health Promotion Coordinator: Develops and manages programs aimed at promoting health and wellness among seniors.
+- Health Promotion Coordinator: Individuals who design and implement programs aimed at improving community health and wellness, especially for seniors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.